ClimateCompatibleGrowth/guidelines/_posts/2023-09-27-onstove-workflow.md

 OnStove is written in an open-source programming language (Python) with thorough use of version control, and published in Github under an open license.
-It uses automated workflows that are runned using [Snakemake](https://snakemake.readthedocs.io/en/stable/).
+It uses automated workflows that are run using [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 It is thoroughly documented with automated documentation generated using Sphinx and published openly in [Read The Docs](https://about.readthedocs.com/?ref=readthedocs.com).
 Moreover, it uses automated unitary tests that enhance the software's stability and allow for more robust collaboration.

 To date, the tool has been launched in a [major publication][1] for sub-Saharan Africa published in the Nature Sustainability journal.
-Moreover, several publications are forthcomming analysing clean cooking transitions in Nepal and Kenya.
+Moreover, several publications are forthcoming analysing clean cooking transitions in Nepal and Kenya.

 ## The automated workflow structure <a name="workflow"></a>
-To make our research trully reproducible, we implement automated workflows.
+To make our research truly reproducible, we implement automated workflows.
 This workflows are used to automate and make clear in which order all computational processes are run.
 This process covers steps from reading and processing of raw data, to final production and visualization of results.